-Showing content from your IPad on a TV is easy if you have an Apple TV or an Airplay-enabled TV.
-If you don’t have an Apple TV, here are a few alternative ways for you how to share your photos & videos on any TV.
+Showing content from your iPad® tablet on a TV is easy if you have an Apple TV or a TV that supports AirPlay®.
+If you don’t have an Apple TV, here are a few alternative ways for you to share your photos and videos on any TV.

-The simplest way to connect your IPad to a TV is by using an HDMI cable.
-With a $50 Apple Digital AV Adapter, you can connect any TV to show movies and photos from your iPad.
-You simply connect one end of the HDMI cable to your TV.
-Then, connect the adapter to another end of the cable and plug it into your iPad.
-Your iPad will handle all the HDCP verification for you to play your iTunes movies on your TV.
+The simplest way to connect your iPad to a TV is by using an HDMI cable.
+With a $69 Apple Digital AV Adapter you can connect any TV to show movies and photos from your iPad.

 While this is a simple approach, it does have its drawbacks, especially for collaborative spaces.
-Stringing a long HDMI cable to your TV across the floor is messy – and if someone trips over it – can be a disaster for your TV, iPad – or both.
+Stringing a long HDMI cable to your TV across the floor is messy and a potential safety hazard in an office or classroom.

-If you want to share content from your iPad at work – cables make it difficult to stay properly spaced for social distancing – and the cost of adding or hiding cables to support more devices can be really expensive.
-You can read this article to learn more about why cables are actually more expensive than wireless solutions.
+If you want to regularly share content from your iPad at work, then consider that the cost of adding or hiding cables to support more devices can be really high.
+Read more about why cables are actually more expensive than wireless solutions.

-For home use, Chromecast is a great Apple TV alternative for consumers to wirelessly connect your iPad to your TV.
-Instead of using Airplay with an Apple TV, you just set up your Chromecast dongle with your TV and then upload the Chromecast app onto your iPad, available on the App Store.
+For home use, Chromecast is a great Apple TV alternative for consumers to wirelessly connect iPads to a TV.
+Instead of using AirPlay with an Apple TV, you just need to set up your Chromecast dongle with your TV and then upload the Chromecast app onto your iPad, available from the App Store.

-While a great solution for home, you will want to think twice about using a Google Chromecast in a meeting room or collaboration space.
+While a great solution for home, you want to think twice about using Google Chromecast in a meeting room or collaboration space.
 Why?
-Wireless transmissions in a corporate setting need to be protected from unauthorized viewers.
-Imagine if your confidential product roadmap presentation was recorded and sent to your competitor.
-You can read this article to learn more about why Google Chromecast might not be suitable for collaborative spaces.
+Wireless transmissions in a corporate setting need to be protected from unauthorized access.
+Imagine if your confidential product roadmap presentation was recorded and sent to your competitors.
+You can read here about why Google Chromecast might not be suitable for collaborative spaces.

-If you want to share content from your iPad in a work environment, you should consider wireless presentations systems that are designed for commercial – not home use.
+If you want to share content from your iPad in a work environment, you should consider wireless presentation systems that are designed for business and not just for home use.
 Here are the three reasons why you want a wireless system built for meeting rooms.

-Most company meeting rooms regularly host vendors, visitors, customers, and others who bring their own devices and have information to share.
-Therefore, you need a wireless presentation system that anyone can use without a lot of hassle of downloading software (link to why apps are not needed), and will work with Macs, Linux, Windows, phones, and tablets.
-With a cost of a meeting running up to $100 per minute for a mid-level executive meeting – every second count.
+Secondly, most company meeting rooms regularly host vendors, visitors, customers, and others who bring their own devices and have information to share.
+Therefore, you need a wireless presentation system that anyone can use without the hassle of downloading software or apps, and that works with Mac®, Linux, Windows, iOS, and Android to cover everything from laptops to phones and tablets.

-Secondly, the best devices are equipped with enterprise-level security.
-This guarantees that when your presentation is wirelessly transmitted to the display, there won’t be any unauthorized person accessing the transmission to watch or record your company secrets.
+Finally, the best devices are equipped with enterprise-level data protection and security.
+InstaShow WDC30 even has 128-bit AES encryption and WPA3 authentication.
+This guarantees that when your presentation is wirelessly transmitted to a display, no unauthorized persons will be accessing the transmission to snoop on and record your company secrets.

-InstaShow WDC-20 is a wireless presentation system that allows you to safely share the data in meeting rooms or huddle spaces.
-Its very simple to install and use - with no driver, no app, and no special network configuration needed.
-Security types will appreciate that every transmission is encrypted and the product has been tested and certified against known threats.
+InstaShow from BenQ is a wireless presentation system that allows you to safely share data in meeting rooms or huddle spaces.
+It is very simple to install and use with no driver, no app, and no special network configuration needed.
+Security-minded users will appreciate every transmission being encrypted and that the product has been tested and certified against known threats.
 You can learn more about wireless presentation security here.

-InstaShow works with laptops, iPads, and smartphones – and even Linux devices such as Raspberry Pi to make it easy for anyone to share their screen in a meeting.
-Multiple presenters can connect at the same time and up to 4 participants can show their data simultaneously while keeping your data secure from eavesdropping.
+InstaShow works with laptops, iPads, smartphones, and even Linux devices such as Raspberry Pi to make it easy for anyone to share their screen in a meeting.
+Multiple presenters can connect at the same time and up to 8 participants can show their data simultaneously while keeping your data secure from eavesdropping.